seanbyrne88/RustPlugins/src/RustPlugins/RustNotifications/README.md

 # RustNotifications

-This plugin uses the `Slack` library included in [here](http://oxidemod.org/plugins/slack.1952/).
+This plugin uses the `Slack` library included [here](http://oxidemod.org/plugins/slack.1952/) and the `Discord` library included [here]().
 It provides a notification system to either a player or a slack team when a player connects or disconnects from a server and when a player attacks another player's base.

 # Overview